-- Research on the negative implications of cultural appropriation for the culture being appropriated and its people, and the dominant culture doing the appropriation. - What instances of cultural appropriation have you come across in Singapore?
-Which of the seven tips suggested above would be most relevant in these instances?
+- Research on the negative implications of cultural appropriation for the culture being appropriated and its people, and the dominant culture doing the appropriation. - Are there positive effects of cultural appropriation, especially in terms of the continuity of less dominant or more threatened cultures? - What instances of cultural appropriation have you come across in Singapore?
+Which of the seven tips suggested above would be most relevant in these instances? - Reading 22 is heavily informed by American norms and attitudes.
+What differences are there between the author's observations and suggestions concerning cultural appropriation and Asian societies?

-- 1. Discuss the significance of fashion in today's world.
-(RI 2018 Y5 Promo) - 'Fashion is as much a good thing as a bad thing.'
+- 1. Should efforts be made to preserve traditional art forms?
+(RI 2023 Y6 Timed Practice) - 2.
+How far do you agree that traditional clothing is outdated and impractical in today's world?
+(RI 2023 Y6 Timed Practice) - 3.
+Consider the view that the globalisation of culture is to be embraced and not feared.'
+(RI 2022 Y6 CT) - 4.
+Discuss the significance of fashion in today's world.
+(RI 2018 Y5 Promo) - 5.
+'Fashion is as much a good thing as a bad thing.'
 To what extent do you agree?
-(RI 2015 Y6 CT2) - 3.
+(RI 2015 Y6 CT2) - 6.
 To what extent has popular culture destroyed traditional art forms?
-(RI 2014 Y5 Promo) - 4.
+(RI 2014 Y5 Promo) - 7.
 Consider the view that globalisation destroys culture.
 (RI 2011 Y5 CT)